Frequently Asked Questions

 XSquawkBox currently works with X-Plane 10 and 11 on Windows, MacOS and Linux systems.

 XSquawkBox works with the VATSIM network only.
 While it was initially used for IVAO, that organization has developed their own client and XSquawkBox is no longer used.

 How do I use voice-over-IP with XSquawkBox

-You must either be using XSquawkBox 2.0 (or newer), or the standalone AFV client.
-If you’re using XSquawkBox 2.0, Configure your microphone and speakers using the Audio Setup dialog box.
+You must either be using XSquawkBox 2.0 (or newer).
+Follow the instructions in the user manual to configure your audio devices and get your controls set up.
 Voice features will work automatically as you tune your radios and operate the audio panel such that you can communicate with other users using voice on the network, ATC and Pilots alike.

 What ports do I have to open in my firewall to use VATSIM?